CarlSargunar/UmbracoPi/Docs/Skrift Article.md

 Once you're ready to set-up .NET on the Pi.
 Unfortunately there isn't an automated installation for .NET which runs on ARM - you need to do this manually - See [https://docs.microsoft.com/en-us/dotnet/core/install/linux-debian](https://docs.microsoft.com/en-us/dotnet/core/install/linux-debian).

-Fortunately, the excellent [Pete Gallagher](https://twitter.com/pete_codes) has taken on most of the hard work and created a script we can use.
-I've updated his original script with the latest updated version of the framework, but his original article is linked in the references.
+Fortunately, building on the work of the excellent [Pete Gallagher](https://twitter.com/pete_codes) there's now a script to get everytihng installed and set-up for .NET Core 3.1 on the Pi.

 Run the following command in a terminal window.

-    wget -O - https://raw.githubusercontent.com/CarlSargunar/dotnetcore3pi/feature/Update_Runtime_and_SDK/install.sh | sudo bash
+    wget -O - https://raw.githubusercontent.com/CarlSargunar/UmbracoPi/main/Install/install.sh | sudo bash

-Check for updates by running the following again in terminal
+Check for updates once complete by running the following in terminal

 - sudo apt-get -y update
 - sudo apt-get -t upgrade